 Ray Price joined Armstrong Teasdale after serving as Chief Justice of the Missouri Supreme Court.
 Ray’s move to Armstrong Teasdale marks his return to the courtroom as an advocate in complex commercial and tort matters.
 While at the firm, he has tried jury and non-jury trials, argued appeals, served as an expert witness, and mediated numerous cases.
 Ray was listed in The Best Lawyers in America® for both Administrative/Regulatory and Commercial Litigation.

-While on the court, Ray served two terms as chief justice—only the fourth judge to do so since the adoption of the Missouri Court Plan in 1940.
-As a member of the judiciary, Ray authored over 300 published opinions dealing with almost every aspect of Missouri law including: class actions, merchandising practices, non-competition agreements, arbitration clauses, insurance, products liability, toxic torts, medical malpractice, defamation, land use, premises liability, condemnation, trusts and estates, and state taxation.
+As a member of the judiciary, Ray authored more than 300 published opinions dealing with almost every aspect of Missouri law including class actions, merchandising practices, non-competition agreements, arbitration clauses, insurance, products liability, toxic torts, medical malpractice, defamation, land use, premises liability, condemnation trusts and estates, and state taxation.
 During his term, Ray championed the development of drug courts and criminal sentencing reform.
-He also served on a number of national boards that focus on improving the education of judges in a wide variety of subjects
+He also served on a number of national boards that focus on improving the education of judges in science and economics.